-GbE LAN Boot
+GbE LAN Boot (for onboard Intel)

 Enable this field if you want to use the boot ROM (instead of a disk drive) to boot-up the system and access the local area network directly.
-If you want to change the boot ROM's settings, type the <Shift> and <F10> keys simultaneously when prompted during boot-up.
-Take note: you will be able to access the boot ROM's program (by typing <Shift> + <F10>) only when this field is enabled.
+If you want to change the boot ROM's settings, type the <Ctrl> and keys simultaneously when prompted during boot-up.
+Take note: you will be able to access the boot ROM's program (by typing <Ctrl> + ) only when this field is enabled.